Icinga/icingaweb2-module-director/doc/82-Changelog.md

 v1.10.1 (unreleased)
 --------------------

+This is a minor bugfix release, addressing issues with modifying services via the monitoring module, Sync problems and a copy and paste error in the DB schema, which caused problems for fresh installations since v1.10.

+Please note that a long-standing issue for our Sync Rules has been fixed: with "merge" policy, NULL properties have been ignored for quite some time.
+This has now been fixed.
+If in doubt, please **preview** your Sync Rules to make sure, that they behave as expected.

 ### Fixed issues
 * You can find issues and feature requests related to this release on our [roadmap](https://github.com/Icinga/icingaweb2-module-director/milestone/30?closed=1)